DoD Rolls Out Blue UAS 2.0, Adding 11 More Companies to the List of Drones Approved for Government Use

 One big difference between the first round of Blue UAS and the second is that the first listed specific drone models while the second lists vendors.

 It’s not clear if this means that all drones made by those vendors are automatically approved for government use, or if only certain models are, but it does seem to be a more open approach to these approvals than was used for the first list.
+If you’re looking for DJI alternatives, these new Blue UAS platforms may present solid options.

 Why Another Round of Blue UAS?